 “Vivid and bloody and bold and fast, I feel like Razorhurst is in my bones now.” —Elizabeth Gilbert, author of The Signature of All Things

-I’m one of those flibbertigibbet authors who always has more than one novel on the go.
-At the moment I have twelve novels in various states of progress, not counting the one that’s about to be published.
+In addition to that novel I have twelve others in various states of progress.
 They range from barely 1,000 words to well over 100,000 words.

 Liar is a psychological thriller set in New York City told from the point of view of a compulsive liar.
 Liar is published in Australia by Allen & Unwin and in the USA by Bloomsbury.
 There are also non-English language editions.